Bernt Wilhelm Westermann

-Bernt Wilhelm Westermann (1781 in Copenhagen – 1868) was a wealthy Danish businessman who collected insects.
+Bernt Wilhelm Westermann (2 October 1781 in Copenhagen – 10 March 1868) was a wealthy Danish businessman who collected insects.
+He was based in Slotsholmsgade at the 1850 census (Bag Børsen No. 74, first floor).

+Entology

-An amateur insect collector Westermann travelled to Calcutta (India) and later to Jakarta (Indonesia) as an employee of an English business firm.
+As an amateur insect collector Westermann travelled to Calcutta (India) and later to Jakarta (Indonesia) as an employee of an English business firm.

 At the Cape of Good Hope, in Bengal and Java he collected insects for English and Dutch friends, amongst others for Thomas Horsfield.
 In 1817 he returned to Copenhagen becoming a shipowner and owner of a sugar-refinery at Slotholmsgade in Copenhagen.